What Is The Difference Between Gross Income And Total Income

 PurposeGross Total Income provides a comprehensive picture of a person's or an organisation's income.Total Income provides a clear picture of a person's or an organisation's taxable income.

-What Are the 5 Heads of Income in India?
+What are the 5 Heads of Income in India?

-In India, the Income Tax Act categorises income into five broad heads for taxation purposes.
+In India, the Income Tax Act categorises income into five broad heads for tax purposes.
 Understanding these classifications can help you manage your tax liabilities efficiently and make informed financial decisions.
 Here’s a brief overview of these five heads for better understanding:

-2. Income from House Property: This head includes income earned from renting out residential or commercial property.
-Even if the property is vacant but eligible to generate rental income, it is still considered under this category.
-The tax calculation takes into account municipal taxes.
-For example, standard deduction (30% of net annual value) and home loan interest deductions under Section 24(b) of the Income Tax Act.
+• Income from House Property: This head includes income earned from renting out residential or commercial property.
+Even if the property is vacant but eligible to generate rental income, it remains classified in this category.
+The tax calculation accounts for municipal taxes and the annual value of the property.

 For instance, if you own a house and rent it out, the rental income will be taxed under this category.
 If you have taken a home loan, you can claim deductions on interest payments.